When the Bond Vigilantes Sleep · A Five-Part Analysis

 The Bottom Line

-The United States is the most mispriced sovereign credit in the world.
-At Liberty 48 with Debt/GDP of 126%, the canonical cross-section model (Y = 33.05 − 0.35 × Liberty, R²=0.37, n=32) predicts a yield of ~16% — yet it borrows at 4.5%.
-The multivariate specification (Liberty + Debt/GDP + reserve dummy, R²=0.79) confirms the anomaly is entirely explained by the reserve currency coefficient (−2,080bp, t=−2.34).
+At PTI Liberty 48 with Debt/GDP of 126%, the canonical cross-section model (Y = 33.05 − 0.35 × Liberty, R²=0.37, n=32; the 35bp coefficient is an upper bound from the core sample — the expanded n=64 sample with GDP controls yields ~4.6bp per Liberty point) predicts a yield of ~16% — yet it borrows at 4.5%.
+The multivariate specification (Liberty + Debt/GDP + reserve dummy, R²=0.79) suggests the anomaly is associated with the reserve currency coefficient (−2,080bp, t=−2.34).
 The panel regression used in Graphic 4 above (Y = 15 − 0.12L, 1,656 obs) yields a lower implied gap because it averages across historical yield regimes; the cross-section model is preferred for current-year pricing.
 The true risk is not the current spread but the potential loss of the reserve currency premium over 5–15 years if governance deteriorates.
-No consolidated democracy in the 225-year dataset has survived this political configuration.
-The bond vigilantes are not sleeping.
-They are extinct — replaced by a reserve currency privilege that has decoupled price from risk.
-When that privilege reprices — and the historical base rate says it will — the adjustment will be the defining financial event of a generation.
+No consolidated democracy in the 225-year dataset has survived this political configuration under PTI scoring.
+The bond vigilantes are not sleeping — they may be structurally absent, replaced by a reserve currency privilege that has decoupled price from risk.
+If that privilege reprices — and the historical base rate suggests it will — the adjustment could be the defining financial event of a generation.